hackshackers/hackshackers-hugo-content/blog/2017/07/global-call-biggest-media-party.md

 ---
-title: Global call: The biggest Media Party is on its way
+title: "Global call: The biggest Media Party is on its way"
 authors:
 - Samantha Sunne
 date: "2017-07-09"